Tonia Tisdell

-Tonia Tisdell (born March 20, 1994) is a Liberian professional footballer who plays as a left winger for Telecom Egypt.
+Tonia Tisdell (born March 20, 1994) is a Liberian professional footballer who plays as a left winger for İmişli.

 Club career

 Tisdell joined Ankaraspor in January 2009 but in summer 2009 was loaned to second division club Karşıyaka S.K. for two seasons.
 He scored in his first professional match and goal for his club Karşıyaka against Kartalspor in the Turkish Cup.

 Mersin İdman Yurdu signed Tisdell on loan until the end of season.

 On 5 August 2018, signed a one-year contract with Denizlispor.